 The skin of custard apples is not edible, nor are the seeds which are slightly poisonous.

-The easiest way to eat a custard apple is to cut it in half (or pull apart) by hand and spoon out the flesh, discarding the black seeds.
+The easiest way to remove the flesh of a custard apple is to cut it in half, or pull apart by hand and spoon out the flesh, discarding the black seeds.